JUkhan/ajwah_bloc_dart/ajwah_bloc/README.md

 # ajwah_bloc
-Rx based state management library for Dart.
+Rx based state management library.
 Manage your application's states, effects, and actions easy way.

 ## States
 Every state class must derived from `BaseState<T>` class.
 And it is mandatory to pass the